Encyclopedia of Life: Intention

 Information about many species is already available from a variety of sources, in particular about the megafauna.
 Gathering currently available data on all 1.9 million species will take about 10 years.
 As of September 2011, EOL had information on more than 700,000 species available, along with more than 600,000 photos and millions of pages of scanned literature.
-The initiative relies on indexing information compiled by other efforts, including the Sp2000 and ITIS Catalogue of Life, Fishbase and the Assembling Tree of Life project of NSF, AmphibiaWeb, Mushroom explorer, microscope, etc. The initial focus has been on living species but will later include extinct species.
+The initiative relies on indexing information compiled by other efforts, including the Species 2000 and ITIS, Catalogue of Life, Fishbase and the Assembling Tree of Life project of NSF, AmphibiaWeb, Mushroom explorer, micro*scope, etc. The initial focus has been on living species but will later include extinct species.
 As the discovery of new species is expected to continue (currently at about 20,000 per year), the encyclopedia will continue to grow.
 As taxonomy finds new ways to include species discovered by molecular techniques, the rate of new additions will increase, particularly in respect to the microbial work of (eu)bacteria, archaebacteria and viruses.
 EOL's goal is to serve as a resource for the general public, enthusiastic amateurs, educators, students and professional scientists from around the world.

 Resources and collaborations

-The Encyclopedia of Life provides full provenance for information through citations from its trusted databases.
+The Encyclopedia of Life is an aggregative environment, that collects data from other on-line data sources.
+It provides full provenance for information through citations from its trusted databases.
 Professional researchers publishing academic research should cite directly to the underlying data.
 Users may not currently edit EOL's entries directly but may register for the site to join specialist expert communities to discuss relevant information, questions, possible corrections, sources, and potential updates, contribute images and sound, or volunteer for technical support services.
 Its interface is translated at translatewiki.net.

+EOL was made distinctive by its incorporation of 'taxonomic intelligence', a growing array of algorithms that sought to emulate the practices of taxonomists.
+These tools included names resolution so that data entered into different databases using different names for organisms could be combined.
+Components of hierarchical classifications systems could be used to drill-down or to expand data searches.
+Common components of different classification schemes were used to allow users to navigate using multiple classifications and to meander among schemes.
+This initiative overcame a major problem of many biological data bases, that of having rigid and singular classification structures that were unable to reflect the diversity of views, or evolving concepts of how names of species and other taxa should be interpreted.
+The names management systems continue to be developed by the Global Names project.